Movado is a watchmaker focusing on a unique modern-art aesthetic that reduces the wristwatch’s form to a clean, elemental essence.

 The company is under the Movado Group, which played a big role in popularizing watches as status symbols in the USA.

 As a watch company, Movado has an uncommonly singular visual underpinning in its Museum Watch.
-In this article, we will see how it discovered and established its unique minimalist aesthetic.

 The Art Deco Era: Movado’s First Watches